-5. Work Plan (Weighted Value = 25 points) No more than 10 pages (5 sheets - 2-sided).
-Not included in Main Proposal page limit.
+5. Work plan (Weighted Value = 15 points) Maximum 10 pages (Five 2-sided sheets) Not included in Main Proposal page limit.

-A detailed work plan is required.
-The work plan must describe how the applicant plans to implement all of the required strategies and activities to achieve program outcomes.
-Strategies are prepopulated on the work plan template in the Appendices.
+A work plan is required and must describe how the applicant plans to implement all of the required strategies and activities to achieve program outcomes.
 For Year 1, outline activities in the Work Plan table as indicated on the worksheet in the Appendices section.
 Outline the continued work for Years 2 through 4 in a narrative format.
 The entire work plan (Work Plan Table and Narrative) must not exceed 10 pages.
-The selected TA Vendor will work with the selected HCOs to submit detailed work plans as a post-award requirement.
-These work plans must be updated at least annually as a contingency to receive continued funding.
-Please see Appendices for Work Plan Table.
+The selected HCOs will submit a detailed work plan as a post-award requirement done jointly with the TA Vendor and updated at least annually as a contingency to receive continued funding.
+Please see Appendices for Work Plan Table